-The aggregate fees charged for professional services rendered by the Company's external auditor for tax compliance, tax advice and tax planning during the fiscal year ended December 31, 2022 \$1,013,000 (2021 - \$227,620).
-The services performed related to tax planning, the preparation of tax filings and due diligence related to the Company's acquisitions.
+The aggregate fees charged for professional services rendered by the Company's external auditor for tax compliance, tax advice and tax planning during the fiscal year ended December 31, 2023 were \$380,300 (2022 - \$1,013,000).
+The services performed related to tax planning and the preparation of tax filings.